superlloyd/Poly/README.txt

-This projet demonstrate a Polynomial utility class
+This project demonstrate a Polynomial utility class

 Supported operation:
 	- + - * /